phated/node-gapi/README.md

 ## Examples

-You can view further examples in the [example folder.](https://github.com/wearefractal/APPNAME/tree/master/examples)
+You can view further examples in the [example folder.](https://github.com/phated/gapi-npm/tree/master/examples)

 ## LICENSE

 (MIT License)

-Copyright (c) 2011 Fractal <contact@wearefractal.com>
+Copyright (c) 2011 Phated <blaine@iceddev.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the